eBay/ebayui-core/src/components/ebay-carousel/README.md

 -   The `carousel` will manipulate the `tabindex` property of nested focusable elements inside `<@item>`.
 -   The `autoplay` carousel currently does not support native scrolling and will use transforms instead.
 -   The `items-per-slide` attribute can be set to a float such as `3.5` to show 3 items, and half of the 4th item.
 If `items-per-slide` are set as a whole number, it will automatically be set as a x.1 peek if carousel is not autoplay.
+-   Use one of `aria-label` or `aria-labelledby` to label the component